Weltraumschaf/blog.weltraumschaf.de/content/blog/Uberblog_1_0.md

 ---
-title: "Uberblog 1.0"
+title: Uberblog 1.0
-description: "Uberblog 1.0."
+description: Uberblog 1.0.
 date: 2012-04-01T09:42:24+01:00
-tags: ["Blog", "Ruby", "Project"]
+tags:
+  - Blog
+  - Ruby
+  - Project
-categories: ["Programming"]
+categories: Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

-Two weeks  ago I  [anounced][1] that  I'll no  longer use  Wordpress but  a more simple self  programmed solution.
+Two weeks  ago I [announced][1] that  I'll no  longer use  Wordpress but  a more simple self  programmed solution.
 Now I'm  at the point  that I can say:  I've a version with all features I need.
 The version 1.0.